FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/active_passive_win/shared_file_prereq_win/_index.md

     "title": "Shared file system prerequisites",
     "linkTitle": "Shared file systems",
     "weight": "210"
-}This section provides general information concerning the prerequisites for shared file systems for the following types of files used with Transfer CFT{{< TransferCFT/transfercftname  >}} in a UNIX environment.
+}This section provides general information concerning the prerequisites for shared file systems for the following types of files used with {{< TransferCFT/suitevariablesTransferCFTName  >}} in a UNIX environment.

-- Transfer CFT data files: This refers to all files managed by Transfer CFT{{< TransferCFT/transfercftname >}} other than transferable application files (including database files), which are stored in the Transfer CFT{{< TransferCFT/transfercftname >}} runtime directory.
+- Transfer CFT data files: This refers to all files managed by {{< TransferCFT/suitevariablesTransferCFTName >}} other than transferable application files (including database files), which are stored in the {{< TransferCFT/suitevariablesTransferCFTName >}} runtime directory.
 - Transferable application files: This refers to the files transferred by Transfer CFT.

 ## Standalone installation